How do I make a complaint?

 • Documentation that supports your complaint;

-• A copy of your written complaint to the public body or organization;
+• A copy of your written complaint to the public body or organization; and

-4. If you are making an access related complaint, send the following documentation:
+4. If you are making an access-related complaint, send the following documentation:

 • A copy of your original request for records;

-• A copy of the public body or organization's response (if there was one); and
+• A copy of the public body or organization's response (if there was one);

 What to Expect